Rafail Levitsky: The Association of Peredvizhniki Artists

-In 1880, Rafail Levitsky joined the free-thinking "Association of Peredvizhniki Artists" who sought to move away from the academic formalism of the official Academy.
+In 1880, Levitsky joined the free-thinking "Association of Peredvizhniki Artists" who sought to move away from the academic formalism of the official Academy.

-Rafail Levitsky exhibited with the Peredvizhniki (Itinerant) Movement from 1880 to 1894.
+Levitsky exhibited with the Peredvizhniki (Itinerant) Movement from 1880 to 1894.

 His artistic career took him throughout Russia.
 After the opening in 1883 of the Rostov Museum of Church Antiquities his name appears twice in the Museum's Book of Visitors (started in 1886).
-Rafail visited this cultural centre of old Russian architecture, church and folk art in 1900 and 1904.
+Levitsky visited this cultural centre of old Russian architecture, church and folk art in 1900 and 1904.

-A painting of the Interior of the Redeemer Church "na-senyah" found in the Kremlin of Rostov was painted in 1904 by Rafail and is today at the Tretyakov Gallery, Moscow.
+A painting of the Interior of the Redeemer Church "na-senyah" found in the Kremlin of Rostov was painted in 1904 by Levitsky and is today at the Tretyakov Gallery, Moscow.

 In 1885, 1896, and 1907 he travelled to Italy where he painted genre and impressionistic scenes en plein air.

 In November 1914, he documented a scene of Russian forces fighting in the Silesian Offensive in World War I.

-Today, Rafail Levitsky is still rated among the Great Russian artists by the Art Union of Russia.

 Friendship with Vasily Dmitrievich Polenov (1844-1927)

-Throughout his life Rafail Sergeevich Levitsky was good friends with fellow Itinerant artist Vasily Dmitrievich Polenov.
+Throughout his life Levitsky was good friends with fellow Itinerant artist Vasily Dmitrievich Polenov.
 Polenov's freshness of color combined with artistic finish of composition greatly influenced Levitsky's own landscape painting style and treatment.

-When Rafail was a bachelor, he lived and worked together with Polenov in "Devich'e Pole" (the name of the street "Maiden's Field"), in an attic of the Olsufevsky House.
+When Levitsky was a bachelor, he lived and worked together with Polenov in "Devich'e Pole" (the name of the street "Maiden's Field"), in an attic of the Olsufevsky House.
 This house is illustrated by Polenov in his painting "Grandmother's garden" (1878).

 While living there Levitsky would meet and marry Anna Vasilevna Olsufevsky.
 He would also meet Leo Tolstoy and become good friends with the world-famous author discussing Tolstoy's theories on art and his personal connection to the art and artists of the day.
 Ultimately, Levitsky in 1896 would paint Tolstoy's portrait.